Cranial Nerve Nuclei

 - The motor nucleus of the trigeminal nerve: This cranial nucleus lies in the upper part of the pons, in the pons' dorsal part.
 It is situated in the lateral part of the reticular formation, medial to the main sensory nucleus of the trigeminal nerve.
 The motor nucleus of trigeminal nerve innervates the mastication muscles, mylohyoid muscle and tensor palati.

-- The nucleus of the facial nerve: This nucleus lies in the lower part of the pons, deep and lateral to the facial colliculus, and occupies a position similar to that of the motor nucleus of the trigeminal nerve, because the spinal nucleus and tract of the trigeminal nerve lie lateral to it, as seen in figure 8 above.
+- The nucleus of the facial nerve: This nucleus lies in the lower part of the pons, deep and lateral to the facial colliculus, and occupies a position similar to that of the motor nucleus of the trigeminal nerve, because the spinal nucleus and tract of the trigeminal nerve lie lateral to it, as seen in figure below.
 The facial nerve nucleus sends its nerve to the lacrimal gland for lacrimal secretion and salivary secretion.

 - The nucleus ambiguus: The nucleus ambiguus lies in the medulla.
 It forms an elongated collumn lying deep in the reticular formation, both in the open and closed parts of the medulla.
 Inferiorly, it is continuous with the spinal accessory nucleus.
 The nucleus ambiguus is a composite nucleus and contributes fibres to the glossopharyngeal, vagus and accessory nerves.